We recommend using the latest version of IE11, Edge, Chrome, Firefox or Safari.

 Once you identify relevant articles addressing policy, analyze bibliographies to find additional articles and "grey literature" (e.g. government reports, policy briefs, white papers, and other data).

-Using Google to Find Policy Information and Other Forms of Grey Literature: Grey literature comes in many forms, and it can essentially be any publication that is published through non-commercial channels (such as scholarly publishers of books and journals).
-While the government is the largest producer of grey literature, organizations, think tanks, and academic institutions produce grey literature in the form of policy briefs, reports, and white papers (basically, papers commissioned to present reserach on a particular issue or stance).
+Using Google to Find Policy Information and Other Forms of Grey Literature: Grey literature comes in many forms, and it can essentially be any publication that is published through non-commercial channels (as opposed to publishers of scholarly journals and books).
+While the government is the largest producer of grey literature, organizations, think tanks, and academic institutions produce grey literature in the form of policy briefs, reports, and white papers (basically, papers commissioned to present research on a particular issue or stance).
 Since these publications aren't subject to peer review, they can be produced quickly and made widely available.
 The absence of peer review also places more importance on carefully considering the potential bias of the sponsoring organization, agency or author.

 Doing a Google Search in which you combine your topic with phrases such as "policy brief," or "white paper," or "policy paper" can be an effective strategy for researching policy information published by think tanks, organizations, and agencies.
 You can also try this approach in the USA.gov portal.